bipin-a/aidi-1100/Assignment2.md

 4. **Correlations**:
   - For each of the following combinations, show the relationship using a scatterplot.
   - Then calculate the correlation between the two variables.
-  - Use the scatterplot to validate if your correlation value makes sense.
+  - Create the scatterplot to validate if your correlation value makes sense.
+Rationalize the results?
-  - Rationalize the results?
-What is the strongest theoretical correlation possible and weakest?
+  - What is the strongest and weakest theoretical correlation possible?

     - `color` and `$ per hour`.
     - `passengers` and `$ per hour`.